Bread Dad

 • For larger muffins, you can buy trays designed for “jumbo” muffins (versus trays for standard sized muffins).
 This recipe should generate roughly 8-12 jumbo banana bread muffins.
 However, the baking time will be a little longer versus regular muffin trays.

-• If your family loves cranberry-based desserts & snacks, you should also try our recipes for Applesauce Cranberry Bread, Cranberry Bread (with Dried Cranberries), Cranberry Bread (with Fresh Cranberries) and Pumpkin Cranberry Bread.
+• If your family loves cranberry desserts, you should also try my recipes for Berry Banana Bread (with blueberries & cranberries), Cranberry Banana Bread, Cranberry Banana Nut Bread (with chopped walnuts), Cranberry Bread with Dried Cranberries and Cranberry Bread with Fresh Cranberries.

 • For more easy banana bread muffin recipes, please visit Bread Dad’s main section on Muffin Recipes.